Herman rallies to win Wyndham, qualify for FedEx playoffs

-GREENSBORO, N.C.
-(AP) — Jim Herman rallied to win the Wyndham Championship on Sunday for his third PGA Tour title and a spot in the FedEx Cup playoffs, shooting a 7-under 63 for a one-stroke victory over Billy Horshel.
+Herman gave the president plenty to cheer about on the weekend, a victory even the 42-year-old didn’t see coming.

+“This was out of the blue.
+I’ll tell you that,” Herman said.

-Known for his friendship with President Donald Trump, Herman overcame a four-stroke deficit in the final round at Sedgefield Country Club.
-He overtook Horschel with a birdie on the 71st hole.
+Herman shot a 7-under 63 for a one-stroke victory over Billy Horschel, overcoming a four-stroke deficit in the final round at Sedgefield Country Club.
+Herman moved past Horschel with a birdie on the 71st hole.

+A mutual friend passed along the president’s best wishes Saturday, Herman said.
+He had not heard from Trump yet.
+“You never know what could happen later tonight or tomorrow morning,” Herman said.
+“There were some rumors he was definitely watching.”

 Horschel closed with a 65.
 He had a final chance to tie on the 72nd hole, but his 8-foot birdie putt slid left of the cup.

 Herman got into the playoffs, jumping from 192nd to 54th in the race for the 125 spots.
-He hoisted a trophy for the second straight season and third time since 2017.

 Si Woo Kim, the third-round leader, had a 70 to tie for third at 18 under with Kevin Kisner (64), Webb Simpson (65) and Doc Redman (68).